our daughter

 Sad Statistics

-my daughter In their book, Growing Up With a Single Parent: What Hurts, What Helps , Sara McLanahan and Gary D. Sandefur say studies show children raised by single parents have an increased risk of high school dropouts, unwed pregnancies and a lack of success in early adulthood.
+single parenting In their book, Growing Up With a Single Parent: What Hurts, What Helps , Sara McLanahan and Gary D. Sandefur say studies show children raised by single parents have an increased risk of high school dropouts, unwed pregnancies and a lack of success in early adulthood.

 But